gauravsinghiitb/mapit.ai_submission_22b0668/README.markdown

 ```

 ## Config File
-The `config.json` file is your control center:
+The `config.json` file is the control center:
 ```json
 {
   "keywords": {